Polar Cemetery

 Today, Kent County continues to be a rural and sparsely populated area.
 It retains its proud ranching and oil heritage, with many residents engaging in agricultural activities and oil-based industries.
 The county's history is still celebrated through various events and festivals that showcase its cowboy traditions and oil heritage.
 Kent County remains a testament to the resilience and resourcefulness of its people throughout its dynamic history.

-This timeline provides a concise overview of the key events in the history of Kent County, Texas.
+This timeline provides a condensed summary of the historical journey of Kent County, Texas.